Lane-Romuald/Snake-Game/README.md

     cd snake-game
     ```

-3. Open `game.html` in your browser to play the game.
+3. Open `game.html` in your browser (preferably Google Chrome, Mozilla Firefox) to play the game.

-### Live Demo
-Include a link to a live version of your game hosted on GitHub Pages or another platform if applicable.

 ## How to Play
 - Use the arrow keys (or swipe on mobile) to control the snake.
 - Avoid colliding with the walls or yourself.
-- Eat the food to grow the snake and increase your score.
+- Eat the fruits to grow the snake and increase your score.

 ## File Structure
 ```
 .
 ├── game.html      # Main HTML file
-├── Css/       # Styles files folder
+├── css/       # Styles files folder
-├── Js/       # Game logic file folder
+├── js/       # Game logic file folder
 ├── assets/         # Game assets (images, sounds, etc.)
+├── LICENCE         # Licence of Projet
 └── README.md       # Project documentation

 ```

 ## Contributing